safenetwork/api.safedev.org/nfs/directory/create-directory.md

 # Create directory

-Create a public or private directory either in the app's root directory or in SAFE Drive.
+Create a public or private directory either in the app's root directory or in the SAFE Drive of the user.

 Only authorized requests can invoke this endpoint.